Clinton and Trump have a near-encounter in a battle for Ohio

-CLEVELAND (AP) — Donald Trump and Hillary Clinton are making competing Labor Day pitches in Ohio, setting the stage for a critical month in their testy presidential campaign.
+CLEVELAND (AP) — Converging on Ohio within miles apart of each other, Donald Trump and Hillary Clinton made competing Labor Day pitches in Cleveland on Monday, setting the stage for a critical month in their testy presidential campaign.

-The Cleveland Airport offered a glimpse of how critical the fight for Ohio has become in the lead-up to the general election, as airplanes for both party nominees and their running mates passed each other on the tarmac Monday morning.
+Meeting with reporters, Trump appeared to pivot away from his hard-line position on immigration, saying, “I’m all about jobs now.”
+The Republican real estate mogul said immigrants in the country illegally may not need to return to their countries or origin to obtain legal status, appearing to contradict his past positions.

+Any immigrants who want full citizenship must return to their countries of origin and get in line, he told reporters.
+But of the millions more living in the country illegally, he would not rule out a pathway to legal status.

+“He can try to fool voters into thinking somehow he’s not as harsh and inhumane as he seems but it’s too late,” Clinton said.

+The two campaigns arrived in Cleveland within hours of each other, underscoring Ohio’s quadrennial role in presidential campaigns.
+No Republican has won the White House without carrying the state and the airport offered a vivid imagery of that crucial role.

-Trump and his running mate, Mike Pence, prepared to leave Cleveland as Clinton and Tim Kaine arrived.
+The airplanes of Trump and his running mate, Mike Pence, were parked on the tarmac as Clinton and her vice presidential pick, Tim Kaine, arrived in separate planes at the city’s airport.
 It was a near-encounter that even forced the Trump press corps to the side of the road as Clinton’s motorcade whizzed by.

-“It’s kind of interesting to have all the planes here on the same tarmac,” Kaine said as he walked over to greet Clinton.
+“It’s kind of interesting to have all the planes here on the same tarmac,” Kaine said after he and Clinton greeted supporters on the tarmac.
 “Just shows you how important Ohio is.
 We’re going to be here a lot.”

 While Labor Day has traditionally been the kickoff to the fall campaign, both Clinton and Trump have been locked in an intense back-and-forth throughout the summer.